 They have in-house entertainment Tuesdays through Saturday evenings, with the chance for patrons to win gift certificates to The Brass Tap.
 And there is live local music every Friday, as well as karaoke on Saturday.

 “There’s something for everyone here in terms of craft beer, cocktails, and entertainment,” Courtney says.

 3090 Deville Street, Myrtle Beach SC 29577

-Open Su-Th 11am-11pm; Fr & Sa 11am-midnight (Close time flexible.
-Open as late as you stay out; summer hours open later.)
+Open Su-Th 11am-11pm; Fr & Sa 11am-midnight (Open as late as you stay out; summer hours open later.)
 Bottomless Mimosa Brunch, Sa & Su 11am-2pm.
-Daily happy hour, 4-7pm, $3 vodkas and house specials.
-Puppy friendly patio outside.
+Daily happy hour, 4-7pm.
+Puppy friendly outdoor patio.